manuelbieh/react-book/hooks/hooks-api.md

 In this example, we have put the username into the dependency array which we use to request data from the API.

-While creating such a **dependency array**, we should take utmost care to include all values that are present in the function and could change within the lifetime of the component in this dependency array.
+While creating such a **dependency array**, we should take the utmost care to include all values that are present in the function and could change within the lifetime of the component.
 If the effect function should only be run once and perform a similar task such as `componentDidMount()`, you should leave the **dependency array** empty.

 {% hint style="info" %}
 In order to facilitate or automate the creation of **dependency arrays**, the `eslint-plugin-react-hooks` offers an `exhaustive-deps` rule which will automatically write dependencies used in the effect function into the **dependency array** or at least warns that they should be included.
 These could be run on _Format on Save_ or another similar editor configuration.